amazemayli/amazon_fresh_delivery_slots_monitor/README.md

 # Amazon Fresh Delivery Slots Monitor

 Tired of swiping over and over again to see if Amazon Fresh slots are available?
 Use a script to do the heavy-lifting for you.
-Uses the following:
+Solution leverages the following:

   - Python 3.8.2
   - Selenium